-Instructions For Disassembly Of The Shotgun - Make sure the shotgun is unloaded (FOLLOW UNLOADING INSTRUCTIONS) and pointed in a safe direction. - 2.
+Instructions For Disassembly Of The Shotgun

+- Make sure the shotgun is unloaded (FOLLOW UNLOADING INSTRUCTIONS) and pointed in a safe direction. - 2.
 Make sure the trigger block safety is engaged in the "on" or "safe" position.
 (See Picture 34).

-Picture 31 - Remove the fore end from the barrel by pulling out the mechanical lever in the lower center of the fore end and removing the fore end in a downward outward swinging motion.
-(See Picture 32).
-Never force the fore end off the barrel and receiver. - 4.
-With the barrel and receiver supported with one hand, push the top lever fully to the right and tip the barrels down until they disengage from the receiver.
-Check the barrels for damage and obstructions after removal.
-(See Picture 33).
+Remove the fore end from the barrel by pulling out the mechanical lever in the lower center of the fore end and removing the fore end in a downward outward swinging motion.
+Never force the fore end off the barrel and receiver.
+(See Picture 35).

+4. With the barrel and receiver supported with one hand, depress the locking lever fully and tip the barrel down until it disengages from the receiver.
+Check the barrel for obstructions, damage and blockage after removal.
+(See Picture 36).

+Manufacturer's Warning

-Picture 33 Manufacturer's Warning This firearm was manufactured to properly perform with the original parts as designed.
+This firearm was manufactured to properly perform with the original parts as designed.
 It is your duty to make sure any parts you buy are correctly installed and that neither replacements nor originals are altered or changed.
 Your shotgun has many parts that must relate correctly to other parts for safe and accurate operation.
 Putting a gun together wrong or with modified parts can result in a damaged gun, or personal injury or death to you or others.
 Always let a qualified gunsmith work on your gun or at least, check any work not performed by a gunsmith.
 Firearms safety is your primary concern.
 THE GUN OWNER MUST ACCEPT FULL RESPONSIBILITY FOR THE CORRECT REASSEMBLY AND FUNCTIONING OF THE FIREARM AFTER ANY DISASSEMBLY OR REPLACEMENT OF PARTS.

-To Clean and Maintain Your Shotgun - A. Follow procedures for unloading shotgun as described previously. - B. Follow procedures for disassembly of shotgun as described previously. - C. Materials needed to clean this shotgun are: a cleaning rod, cotton bore patches, brass bore brush, powder solvent (such as Remington BriteBoreTM), a small soft brush and good quality gun oil (such as Rem® 0il).
+To Clean and Maintain Your Shotgun

+- A. Follow procedures for unloading shotgun as described previously. - B. Follow procedures for disassembly of shotgun as described previously. - C. Materials needed to clean this shotgun are: a cleaning rod, cotton bore patches, brass bore brush, powder solvent (such as Remington BriteBoreTM), a small soft brush and good quality gun oil (such as Rem® 0il).